 James has a deep and caring motivation for the transformative nature of relationships.
 He considers the ability to develop a fluid, relational awareness to be a profoundly psychological and spiritual path.
 This underlies his love for EFT and the development of a supportive community of therapists who are dedicated to mastering their relational and therapeutic skills and interventions.

-In this four day externship, starting at 9:30am and ending at 5:30pm each day, participants will learn using a combination of lectures, videotapes, live case consultations and role play exercises.
+This EFT Externship is a 4 day workshop spread over two weekends.
+Starting at 9:00am and ending at 5:00pm each day, participants will learn using a combination of lectures, videotapes, live case consultations and role play exercises.
 Upon completion of this course, participants will be able to:

-- See marital distress from an attachment perspective
+- See emotional disorders & relationship distress from an attachment perspective.

 Continuing Professional Development: